enthusiastic-js/form-observer/docs/form-validity-observer/README.md

 Marks the form field with the specified `name` as valid (via the [`[aria-invalid="false"]`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-invalid) attribute) and clears its error message.

 Typically, you shouldn't need to call this method manually; but in rare situations it might be helpful.
+For example, if you manually [exclude a field from constraint validation](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals/willValidate) by marking it as [`disabled`](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/disabled) with JavaScript, then you can use this method to delete the obsolete error message.

 #### Parameters